 But then he recognized the sound of Alec’s SIG SAUER, followed by an agonized scream—not Alec’s voice.
 When he slid cautiously out from behind the pillar he saw Alec kicking the Uzis away from both downed gunmen, and he started running toward his brother.
 But Alec had other ideas.

 “They’re dead,” he shouted to Liam across the rotunda.
 “Get Caterina the hell out of here.
 She dies, this case dies, too.”

 LIAM’S WITNESS PROTECTION, Copyright © 2015 by Amelia Autin Lam

-If you enjoyed this excerpt from Liam’s Witness Protection, it can be ordered from Amazon, Barnes&Noble, and Harlequin.
+If you enjoyed this excerpt from Liam’s Witness Protection, it can be ordered from Amazon and Barnes&Noble.